Tuning Speed and Throttle¶

 Set the Auxiliary Function Switch to “Learn Cruise Speed”

 Drive the vehicle at between 50% and 80% throttle

 Move the aux function switch to the high position for a few seconds and then back down to the low position

 Desired Speed to Throttle PID Tuning¶

 Recommended steps for tuning this controller are:

-- the I gain corrects for long-term error.
+The I gain corrects for long-term error.
 If the vehicle never achieves the desired speed, then this parameter should be increased.
 If the vehicle’s speed is slowly oscillating between too fast and too slow, this parameter should be reduced.
 I should normally be lower than P.

-- the D gain is meant to stablize the output by fighting against short-term changes in speed.
-This gain can normally be left at zero.
+The D gain is meant to stablize the output by fighting against short-term changes in speed.
+This can be left at zero.

-Although less important than other tuning values, the ATC_ACCEL_MAX should be set the vehicle’s maximum acceleration or deceleration value (whichever is lower) in m/s/s.
-This will stop the Desired-Speed-to-Throttle controller from attempting impossible accelerations and reduce overshoot.
+Although less important than other tuning values, the ATC_ACCEL_MAX and ATC_DECEL_MAX parameters should be set to match the vehicle’s physical limits.
+This helps the speed controller avoid attempting impossible accelerations and reduces overshoot.

 Use the ground station to view the forward-back (aka x-axis) accelerations in real-time.
 If using Mission Planner open the Flight Data screen, check the “Tuning” checkbox (bottom middle), double click on the graph and select “ax”.
 Note that the values are in cm/s so they should be divided by 100 to get m/s.